FernandoVSF/UFOs/README.md

 ## Summary

 One drawback of this design is that it requires the user to scroll over the whole list to select the input for the search criteria.
-Another one is not being possible to reset filters (although we can select a new criteria for the filter),
+Another one is not being possible to reset filters (although we can select a new criteria for the filter).

 As a recomendation for further dvelopments, I suggest the following: